Motorola AURA

 2. Touchpad Functionality:

 The transparent touchpad was embedded into the S-Class UI for interaction with the phone.
-Users could use the touchpad to access menus, scroll through lists, and perform multitouch gestures such as pinch-to-zoom.
-The touchpad also encompassed a handwriting recognition feature, allowing for text input by drawing characters on the pad.
+Users can use the touchpad to poke through menus, slide across lists, and do multi touch movements like pinch to zoom.
+The touchpad also had a handwriting recognition feature, so text input was possible by drawing characters right on the pad, like you know, writing it out.

 The touchpad provided interaction on a different level, unlike most contemporary phones.
 On the opposite side, it also required the user to shift gears into a new way of interacting with a phone.
 This could pose a challenge for those struggling to navigate away from keypads or touchscreens with which they have been familiar all this time.